How to Use Calculated Field in Excel Pivot Table (8 Ways)

 Temporarily Remove Pivot Table Calculated Field

-To begin with, select any cell from the Calculated Field that you want to remove.
+• Select any cell from the Calculated Field that you want to remove.
+We selected cell C3.

 Temporarily Remove Pivot Table Calculated Field

-Though the Sum of Bonus field is removed from the PivotTable layout but it is still available in PivotTable Fields.
+• Though the Sum of Bonus field is removed from the PivotTable layout, it is still available in PivotTable Fields.
 You can use it again if you want.

 You also can uncheck the Calculated Field from the PivotTable Fields to remove the Calculated Field temporarily.

-8. Permanently Remove A Calculated Field from Pivot Table
+Part 8 – Permanently Remove a Calculated Field from a Pivot Table

 Permanently Remove A Calculated Field from Pivot Table

-A dialog box will pop up.
-Select Bonus from Name to see the existing Formula.
+• A dialog box will pop up.
+Select Bonus in Name to see the existing Formula.

 Permanently Remove A Calculated Field from Pivot Table